 Twenty years later, Microsoft and Google are being run by chief executives born in India and mostly educated there.

-There remain sceptics who refuse to acknowledge that Asia could soon be more than a match for the U.S. in virtually all the most significant technologies.
+There remain sceptics who refuse to acknowledge that Asia could soon be more than a match for the U.S. and other leading Western nations in virtually all the most significant technologies.
 It is hard to see how they can explain away — for instance — this passage in ‘China gains the upper hand over Germany,’ a report by Wolfgang Münchau published in The Financial Times on 3 March:

 The two countries do have a lot in common. [ … ] But Germany’s economic strategy is not nearly as consistent.
 The German political preference is to reduce public debt.
 Yet the country’s biggest problem is falling behind in the technological race.
 Excessive fiscal consolidation has been the main cause of under-investment in roads, telecoms networks, and other new technologies.